-No. Debit cards (regardless of whether or not they have a cash withdrawal option) are not permitted as prizes for raffles in Victoria.
+No. Debit cards (regardless if they have a cash withdrawal option) aren’t permitted as prizes for raffles in Victoria.

-Shop specific gift cards may be offered, provided they are limited enough in scope (e.g. limited to a specific store or set of stores).
+Shop specific gift cards may be offered, provided they’re limited enough in scope (e.g. limited to a specific store or set of stores).

-A reverse raffle is illegal in Victoria.
-A reverse raffle draw is a raffle where the last ticket drawn is declared the winner of the first prize.
+Reverse raffles are illegal in Victoria.
+A reverse raffle draw is where the last ticket drawn is declared the winner of the first prize.
 The Gambling Regulations 2015 state that the first raffle ticket drawn must win first prize.

 The selling of raffle tickets at equal value or different values is legal in Victoria.
 Ticket prices must be printed on the tickets, except in "small raffles" as defined in the Gambling Regulations 2015.

 Cash cannot be offered as an alternative raffle prize.

 Alternative prizes can be offered if it differs marginally from the original prize specifications and the winning recipient accepts the alternative prize.
 For example, a different colour car to the one advertised but same make and model.

 Transcript for Raffles - rules and regulations in Victoria audio.

 Transcript for What are the rules around raffles? video.

 Raffles can be run by organisations that have been declared and can hold a raffle without a minor gaming permit as long as the prize is $5000 or less.